-- Heat the remaining olive oil in a LARGE pot or Dutch oven.
+- Heat the remaining olive oil in a very large pot or Dutch oven.
 Add the kale in batches, stirring to wilt until all the kale has been added.
-Cover the pot and cook on medium-low, stirring every few minutes, until the kale is soft, about 30 minutes.
-Add the vinegar and stir to combine.
+Cover the pot and cook on medium-low, stirring every few minutes, until the kale is soft, about 20-30 minutes.
+Add the balsamic and stir to combine.
 If the kale starts to brown, reduce heat to low and continue to cook.

 - While the kale is cooking, melt the butter in a small skillet over medium-high heat.
 Add the panko bread crumbs and season with salt and freshly cracked black pepper.
 Stir and sauté until the bread crumbs are golden-brown, about 3 minutes.
 Stir in the lemon zest and remove from the heat.

 - Add the cream cheese in small pieces and into the kale, while still over low heat.
 Stir the cream cheese until it's melted into the kale.
 Add the fontina, lemon juice and heavy cream and combine for about 1 minute until the fontina is melted.
 Transfer the kale mixture to a serving bowl and sprinkle the toasted panko over the top to serve.